vanducng/datafold-docs/docs/integrations/data_warehouses/content/snowflake.md

 description: "Setting up Snowflake on Datafold"
 ---
 :::tip
 Datafold will need permissions in your Snowflake dataset in order to read your table data.
-You will need to be a Snowflake **admin** in order to grant the required permission.
+You will need to be a Snowflake **admin** in order to grant the required permissions.
 :::

 **Steps to complete:**